Key takeaways

 Common side effects of Tamiflu

 Most people taking Tamiflu will not experience side effects.
-For those who do, unwanted side effects will be moderate and temporary, largely gastrointestinal problems such as nausea and vomiting.
+For those who do, unwanted side effects will be moderate and temporary, predominantly gastrointestinal problems such as nausea and vomiting.
 The most common Tamiflu side effects are:

 - Nausea